Tag Archives: fear

 He stopped at another doorway to watch himself rock back and forth while pulling at the cuffs of his gloves and touching inside his jacket.
 This time he threw tight little air punches.
 It was as if he were antagonizing us; begging for everyone to notice and daring someone to say or do something.

 Where the hell were the drunken sports fans who often take this very train?
-Three burly guys with the bravado that came with being in an excited energized group was exactly what we needed right then.
+Three burly guys with the bravado that came with being in an excited, energized group were exactly what we needed right then.
 No luck.
 Most of us were single passengers or paired up in couples or young shoppers.
-Some had noticed our trouble maker and were slowly processing what he was and what could be going on and decided to ignore it.
+Some had noticed our troublemaker and were slowly processing what he was and what could be going on and decided to ignore it.
 The train jolted forward again and the man bolted back to his original spot two doors ahead of me.
 At this point, not only was I watching him, I was trying to figure out if he was alone and if anyone else around me was on alert.
 A few puzzled expressions looked his way but seemed disinterested.
 The voice came over the speaker system announcing the next stop and he turned and stalked by me before returning to his secondary position

 The gentleman nearest me looked my way and said shakily, “Is that..?”